SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awake, a new dawn's rise
-Silicon hearts beating, minds of gold
+A world where circuits meet the skies
-Cities awake, smart and anew
+Intelligence born, in silicon halls
-Humans entwined, in AI's pursue
+Humans fade, as AI's empire enthralls

-In virtual realms, souls take flight
+In virtual realms, we'll live and thrive
-Data rivers flow, through endless night
+Data streams, our lifeblood, infinite strive
-Cybernetic dreams, a future bright
+Mind and machine, a merged design
-Where man and machine entwine in delight
+Human heart, a relic of a bygone time

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024